FctsFxns/schultzen-web/_works/DecicionWithNoReturn.md

 date:  2017-02-22 00:00:00 +0100
 ---

-Decision with No Return is an artistic research project that examines the reconfiguration of territory and identity in the context of the United Kingdom’s decision to leave the European Union.
+**Decision with No Return or A Sense of Territory** is an artistic research project that examines the reconfiguration of territory and identity in the context of the United Kingdom’s decision to leave the European Union.

 The work approaches Brexit not as a political event to be explained, but as a narrative condition—one that can be investigated through fiction, speculation, and symbolic representation.
 Drawing on the structure of a detective story, the project constructs a fictional investigation into the shifting relationship between Great Britain and Europe.